 Most neuroblastomas produce catecholamines, which can be detected as elevated levels of urinary catecholamine breakdown products.
 Neuroblastomas do not typically cause severe hypertension because these tumors do not usually secrete epinephrine.
-Ganglioneuroma is a fully differentiated, benign variant of neuroblastoma.

 About 40 to 50% of children have localized or regional disease at diagnosis; 50 to 60% have metastases at diagnosis.
 Neuroblastoma may metastasize to bone marrow, bone, liver, lymph nodes, or, less commonly, skin or brain.
 Bone marrow metastases may cause anemia and/or thrombocytopenia.
-Anemia also occasionally occurs when bleeding into these highly vascular tumors causes a rapid drop in Hb.
+Anemia also occasionally occurs when bleeding into these highly vascular tumors causes a rapid drop in hemoglobin.

 Symptoms and signs of neuroblastoma depend on the site of the primary cancer and pattern of disease spread.
 The most common symptoms are abdominal pain, discomfort, and a sense of fullness due to an abdominal mass.